REGISTRATION, SEASONS AND DIVISIONS

 AA or Double A and AAA or Triple A: Players must tryout to make the team; requires a higher commitment level; teams are selected by skill level of individual players

-Our division is for families who live North of Colebrook Road and South of 86th Avenue, and between 120th and 152nd Streets in Surrey.
+Our catchment is for families who live North of Colebrook Road and South of 86th Avenue, and between 120th and 152nd Streets in Surrey.

 At the Tadpole 9U level, live pitching is introduced.
 A tee is still used from time to time as players get accustomed to live pitching.
 A pitching machine is also introduced at this stage.